VoxeLibre/VoxeLibre/CONTRIBUTING.md

 well on really low spec computers.
 Unfortunately, due to Minecraft's mechanisms and Minetest engine's limitations along with a very small playerbase on low spec computers, optimizations are hard to investigate.

-MineClone2 is maintained by Nicu and Fleckenstein.
-If you have any problems or questions, contact us (See Links section below).

-You can help with MineClone2's development in many different ways, whether you're a programmer or not.

 ## Links
 * [Mesehub](https://git.minetest.land/MineClone2/MineClone2)